robertcrabtree/AccessibilityDemo/README.md

 This project demonstrates how to define and use enums for accessibility in UI testing on the iOS platorm.

-In a new file, separate from your view controller, define your accessibilty enum.
+In a new file, separate from your view controller file, define your accessibilty enum.

 ```swift
 enum OnboardingAccessibility: String {